azdavis/azdavis.net/readme.md

     - `open`s your default browser to http://localhost:8080
     - uses `entr` to re-`make` whenever files change
 - `make deploy`
-    - ensures `git status` has no output
+    - ensures the current `git status` is empty
-    - ensures the current git branch is master
+    - ensures the current `git branch` is master
     - `make`s everything which is not up-to-date
     - `git push`es master to origin
     - uses `surge` to upload all built files, images, etc.